myminseok/pivotal-docs/check_cf_cli_version_accessing_tas/README.md

 ## Detailed Explanation for each script.

 #### [a_fetch_cf7_request_id_from_nginx_access_logs.sh](a_fetch_cf7_request_id_from_nginx_access_logs.sh)
-From the nginx-access.log on the cloud controller VM logs, filter cf cli version and fetch vcap_request_id  by 'cf/7|cf7/7' string.
+From the nginx-access.log on the cloud controller VM logs, filter cf cli version and fetch vcap_request_id  by matching 'cf/7|cf7/7' string.

 * a_fetch_cf7_request_id_from_nginx_access_logs.sh, b_fetch_users_from_security_events_logs.sh can be run in parallel as there is no dependency between them.